adilraz321/Text-Classification-Pipeline/README.md

 pip install -r requirements.txt

 # Running the Pipeline
-1) Run the preprocessing script to clean the data (assuming preprocess.py):
+1) Run the preprocessing script to clean the data.

 2) Run the model training notebook or script (e.g., train.ipynb or train.py) to train the models and see the evaluation results.